Host a Public Policy Fellow

 What is the host application process?

-• Our team will review applications and let you know if you’ve been selected as a host by early March.
+• Our team will review applications and let you know if you’ve been selected as a host.

 • Confirm intent to host.

-• If selected, your organization must complete a Memorandum of Understanding with LEE Foundation by the end of April
+• If selected, your organization must complete a contract with LEE Foundation by the end of March 2026.

 • Host & Fellow Matching Process

 • LEE will work to recruit fellows for your placement through a competitive application and interview process.
-We will select our fellow finalists by early May.
+We will select our fellow finalists by.

-• In May, we will match you with one or more fellow finalists based on mutual interests, skills you identified, proposed project, location, etc.
+• Toward the end of May, we will match you with one or more fellow finalists based on mutual interests, skills you identified, proposed project, location, etc.

-• You will conduct a virtual interview with each finalist and select your candidate by 06/01/24.
+• You will conduct a virtual interview with each finalist and select your candidate by early June.

-• Selected candidates will be notified of final decisions in early June.
-2024-25 fellows will start on September 1, 2024.
+• Selected candidates will be notified of final decisions around mid-June.
+2026-27 fellows will start in September 2026.

 Who are Public Policy Fellows